centria/cs-exercises-20/README.md

 #### Exercise_57

-* Expand the method **Sum**  in the exercise template so that it calculates and returns the sum of the numbers that are given as the parameters.
-CrEate the method using the following structure:
+* Expand the method **Sum**  in the exercise template so that it calculates and returns the sum of the numbers that are given as the parameters. create the method using the following structure:

 ```cs
 public static int Sum(int number1, int number2, int number3, int number4)